ikenox/equil/README.md

     $ ruby -e "$({ cat ./equil-task.rb; curl -fsSL https://raw.githubusercontent.com/ikenox/equil/0.1.0/equil.rb; })" essentials
     ```

-    otherwise, if you put it on the web (e.g. on GitHub), do the following to execute task `:essentials`.
+    otherwise, if you put the task definition file on the web (e.g. on GitHub), do the following to execute task `:essentials`.

     ```sh
     # bash